CancerDataAggregator/CDA-HelpDesk/docs/source/usage.rst

 Note that the ``ResearchSubject`` entity is a list of records, as many other entities above are. **There are certain considerations that should be made when creating the queries by using the fields that come from lists, but more about that will follow in examples below**.

 The names in the list may look familiar to you, but they may have been renamed or restructured in the CDA.
-The field name mappings are described in the _CDA Schema Field Mapping_ document that is linked in the _Testing Guide_.
+For more information about the field name mappings you can look into :ref:`ETL.md` .
 A more direct way to explore and understand the fields is to use the ``unique_terms()`` function:

 unique_terms()